A Spicy Perspective

 Then I cut the second crust into hearts to cover the top of the pie so there are plenty of natural air vents.
 Pretty and practical.

 The apples and raspberries bake and bubble together inside the pie creating the most glorious aroma and flavor.
-Raspberry Apple Pie is brighter and bolder than standard apple pie, with pink dripping Driscoll’s raspberries speckled throughout.
+Raspberry Pie with Apples is brighter and bolder than standard apple pie, with pink dripping Driscoll’s raspberries speckled throughout.

 It’s a pie with punch!